TJ-IS/Steam-Games-Scraper/README.md

 python SteamGamesScraper.py
 ```

+**NOTE: USE CTRL+C TO SAVE PERIODLY, WAIT UNTIL SAVED AND NOT CTRL+C TWICE**

-The first time, the file '_appplist.json_' will be created with all the ID that facilitates Steam (>140K).
+The first time, the file '_applist.json_' will be created with all the ID that facilitates Steam (>140K).
 In the next execution, that file will be used instead of requesting all the data again.
-If you want to get new IDs, simply delete the file '_appplist.json_'.
+If you want to get new IDs, simply delete the file '_applist.json_'.

 Only the data of the games are saved.
 DLCs, music, tools, etc. are ignored and added to the file '_discarted.json_' so as not to ask for them in future searches.
 You can delete the file to ask again for those IDs.